allen050883/2016-PHM-challenge-society/README.md

 | Training data 120d| xgboost+CNN       | 9.347      |
 | All data          |                   | 8.217      |

-However, the result in submission_final.csv is 7.06.
+However, the result in 'submission_final.csv' is 7.06.
 (MSE)